computational-linguistics-class/computational-linguistics-class.github.io/assignment6.md

 This assignment is due before {{ page.due_date | date: "%I:%M%p" }} on {{ page.due_date | date: "%A, %B %-d, %Y" }}.
 </div>

-Named Entity Recognition <span class="text-muted">: Assignment XXX</span>
+Named Entity Recognition <span class="text-muted">: Assignment 6</span>
 =============================================================

 <div class="alert alert-warning">
-This assignment is inspired by a similar assignment from the [NLP class](https://www.cs.bgu.ac.il/~elhadad/nlp17.html) from Michael Elhadad at Ben-Gurion University of the Negev.
+This assignment is inspired by a similar assignment from Michael Elhadad's <a href="https://www.cs.bgu.ac.il/~elhadad/nlp17.html">NLP class</a> at Ben-Gurion University of the Negev.
 </div>

 Since you have read Jurafsky and Martin chapter [21](https://web.stanford.edu/~jurafsky/slp3/21.pdf), you know that Named Entity Recognition is the task of finding and classifying named entities in text.
 This task is often considered a sequence tagging task, like part of speech tagging, where words form a sequence through time, and each word is given a tag.
 Unlike part of speech tagging however, NER usually uses a relatively small number of tags, where the vast majority of words are tagged with the 'non-entity' tag, or O tag.